ghif/tts-vc/README.md

 # TTS-VC: Text-to-Speech and Voice Cloning

-A simple Python implementation for text-to-speech synthesis and voice cloning using state-of-the-art models including Chirp 3 and CosyVoice.
+A simple Python implementation for text-to-speech synthesis and voice cloning using state-of-the-art models including Chirp 3 and Chatterbox.
 This is used for an educational material.

 ## Features

 - **Text-to-Speech**: Generate natural-sounding speech from text using Chirp 3
-- **Voice Cloning**: Clone voices using advanced neural models from CosyVoice
+- **Voice Cloning**: Clone voices using advanced neural models from Chatterbox
 - **UI Prototype**: Simple UI prototype with Gradio

 ## Installation